joeweiss/birdnetlib/README.md

 ## About `birdnetlib`

-`birdnetlib` is created and maintained by Joe Weiss.
+`birdnetlib` is maintained by Joe Weiss.

 ### Project Goals